Can Your Benefits Be Terminated While on Long-Term Disability?

 Not Cooperating with the Insurance Company and Terminated Benefits

 Many policies will have a provision requiring you to comply with the insurance company’s information requests in order to remain eligible for benefits.
 While you are receiving benefits, the insurance company will periodically send claim update forms and requests for updated medical records.
 It is important that you continue to fill out the forms and remain consistent with the previous forms you completed.
-Although this can appear repetitive, your benefits may be terminated if you fail to comply or do not provide the information requested by the insurance company.
+Although this can appear repetitive, the termination of disability benefits may happen if you fail to comply or do not provide the information requested by the insurance company.

 Contact Chisholm Chisholm & Kilpatrick

 At Chisholm Chisholm & Kilpatrick LTD, our team of attorneys and professionals has the experience to advocate for the benefits to which you are rightfully entitled.
 We understand that having your long-term disability benefits terminated can be scary and frustrating.
 You want to receive benefits that will help you manage your condition.
 We can help you get back on claim and stay there.
 Our team is familiar with ERISA law, which often governs LTD policies, and we will work to ensure that your claim receives a fair review.
 Call CCK today at (800) 544-9144 for a free case evaluation consultation.
 A member of our team will analyze your case and determine if we can assist you.

 Share this Post